All Episodes

 They just try to ignore me when I bring it up.

-Uh, okay, we'll just ignore Hannity and hope that nobody else picks up on it.
+Okay, we'll just ignore Hannity and hope that nobody else picks up on it.

 That's pretty much what they do.

-Now there are important discussions to have.
+Now, there are important discussions to have.

-You know, you want to know Joe is not wrong when he talks about the educational system.
+You know, you want to know, Joe is not wrong when he talks about the educational system.

 And he's not wrong when he talks about violence in our inner cities.

-This is something we pointed out repeatedly when he was vice president and Obama was president and Obama's home city of Chicago, the death toll that was going on even then, and the number of people shot every weekend and the people shot and killed,
+This is something we pointed out repeatedly when he was vice president and Obama was president and Obama's home city of Chicago, the death toll that was going on even then.

-whose names you never hurt here because it doesn't fit the political agenda of those that that selectively choose which which issues they want to highlight based on what political how they can politicize something.
+And the number of people shot every weekend and the people shot and killed, whose names you never hurt here because it doesn't fit the political agenda of those that that selectively choose which which issues they want to highlight based on what political.

-That's why if it's about a cop shooting uh at an African American and involved in that shooting, we'll we'll usually know their names.
+That's why if it's about a cop shooting an African American and involved in that shooting, we'll usually know their names, especially now with all these body cam videos being released day after day after day.

-And in many of these cases, we're finding, yeah, the people did have a gun in their hand.
+And in many of these cases, we're finding, yeah, the people did have a gun in their hand and they're about to shoot cops.

 You know, three videos that we've shown in just the last two weeks on television showed that.

-Um, so that's happening.
+So that's happening.

 He said, it's hard to compete with Santa Claus.

-Rush Limbard said that.
+Rush Limbaugh said that.

 And anyway, it's kind of a great point when you think about where we are and the appeal of socialism, especially among younger people, because they don't seem to realize that it's been tried in many forms.

-It's been given many names, and every time it is tried, it fails spectacularly.
+And every time it is tried, it fails spectacularly.

-The idea that everything the new Green Deal is promising from pre-K education through college education through loan forgiveness and government daycare and government wages guaranteed and jobs guaranteed and health care guaranteed.
+The idea that everything the new Green Deal is promising from pre-K education through college education through loan forgiveness and government daycare and government wages guaranteed and jobs guaranteed and healthcare guaranteed.

 Well, that's predicated on the idea that they're actually capable of following through and accomplishing the promises that they're making, the false hope of the false security that they offer.